 The absence of reliable and affordable transportation has been a long withstanding challenge for Jordanian women.
 An estimated 40 percent reported declining employment opportunities due to the lack of and inefficiency of public transportation services.
 Journeying on the limited buses available presents additional challenges for many women and girls, including unreliability, high prices, route redundancy, and fear of harassment.
 “A woman is faced with multiple hardships if she does not have transportation provided by her employer.
 She is often late to work or to university.
 If you do not have a car, your opportunities become very limited” Al-Hajaya added.

 Inadequate local transportation and daycare facilities are two of the prevailing factors contributing to the lack of supportive work environments for the women of Al-Hasa.
 To address this issue, SADAQA in partnership with UN Women Jordan has began the implementation of the “Lowering the Barriers: Advocating for women’s economic rights by ensuring better access to transportation and workplace daycares” programme.
-The initiative is generously supported by the European Union Regional Trust Fund in Response to the Syrian crisis and the Italian Agency for Development Cooperation.
+The initiative is generously supported by the European Union Regional Trust Fund in Response to the Syrian crisis and the Government of Australia.

 “It is our goal that through skills development for caregivers and awareness raising for employers and working families on the importance of the value of daycares we will be able to reach the widest possible audience and encourage the launch of more daycares,” affirmed Randa Naffa, Co-Founder at SADAQA.